DDataDudeADi/BearMarketFollowThroughs/README.md

 # BearMarketFollowThroughs
-Python Script for Identification and Visualization of Follow-Through Rallies during Bear Markets
+Python, Power BI system for Autonomous Early Bull Market Trends (Follow-Through Rallies) Detection and Visualization during Bear Markets

 * Follow-through rallies during bear markets are often a good indicator of the early beginnings of a bull market.
 * A self-explanatory script 'main_FollowThrough.py' calls on historical S&P500 (since 1995) data from the financialmodelingprep.com API (subscription req.) and then identifies periods of bear market, bear market rallies, and follow-through rallies.